 Slight burning and stinging during the procedure is often described.
-Administration of panadol one hour before treatment helps to increase client comfort.
+Administration of panadol one hour before treatment helps to increase patient comfort.
 A cool nitrogen spray during the procedure also decreases the stinging sensation.
 If necessary, an anaesthetic cream such as Emla can be used to alleviate any discomfort.
 As a guideline, 95% of patients do not require any form of anaesthetic.
 We recommend an over-the-counter pain killer to be taken after the procedure in cases of large treatment areas such as the face or scalp.

-Due to the photosensitivity of the drug used, clients may feel sunburned and sometimes experience a degree of swelling after the treatment.
+Due to the photosensitivity of the drug used, patients may feel sunburned and sometimes experience a degree of swelling after the treatment.
 Depending on the extent of PDT and the severity of the treated condition, this usually subsides within 1-3 days.
 Peeling and redness may occurs for up to 6 days after treatment.
-Clients will need to avoid sun exposure for at least 48 hours after treatment.
+Patients will need to avoid sun exposure for at least 48 hours after treatment.

 Preparation of the area for PDT normally takes between 10 to 15 minutes.
 This may involve cleansing the skin or, in severe cases, a laser-assisted micropeel.
 The cream is then placed on the target area a left to be absorbed into the target area(s).
 The second part of the treatment (activation of the cream with a specific light source) takes approximately 7-9 minutes to complete.

 How much time off work you need to take depends on the site and extent of treatment received.
 As a guide, the downtime for full face PDT is approximately 6-7 days, which compares favourably with Efudix treatment (3-4 weeks).
 Smaller areas such as the nose or upper lip typically heal within 4 days.

 Your dermatologist will assess how your skin will react to PDT and how much time off work you will need.